SoftCircuits/SoftCircuits.SpreadsheetBuilder/ReadMe.md

 ## Overview

-SpreadsheetBuilder is a lightweight class that makes it easy to create Microsoft Excel spreadsheet files (XLSX) without Excel.
+SpreadsheetBuilder is a lightweight class that makes it easy to create Microsoft Excel spreadsheet (XLSX) files without Excel.

-The library gives up some features to keep things simple.
+The library forgoes some features in order to keep things simple.
+But should be sufficient for most requirements for building an Excel spreadsheet.

 The following example creates a new Excel spreadsheet file, sets a value at cell *A1*, and then saves the file.

 ```cs
 using SpreadsheetBuilder builder = SpreadsheetBuilder.Create(Filename);